 The distinction between whether foreign influence registration requirements only apply to covered relationships with foreign governments or to relationships with all foreigners has important implications.

 Laws that cover relationships with all foreigners will often require a much broader set of nonprofits to register, as they may receive money from private foundations or individuals based abroad.

 Some governments focus on regulating relationships with foreign governments for certain activities, such as lobbying of public officials, as they are concerned foreign governments may be promoting interests adversarial to their own.
 Further, foreign governments, unlike most other types of actors, have the option to engage domestic government officials through formal channels like embassies or inter-governmental organizations.
 That said, even if a foreign influence law only applies to foreign governments or political parties, it can still undermine the activities of CSOs and infringe on human rights if it is not narrowly targeted at distinct activities where there may be more justification for greater regulation, like electioneering or direct lobbying of elected officials.
+For example, in Australia universities have complained that FITS requirements capture an overbroad set of relationships with foreign universities that receive foreign government funding, unnecessarily burdening beneficial academic exchange.

-1 Note that the 2012 Russian foreign agents law has been superseded by the 2022 Regulation of Activities of Noncommercial Organizations and Ukraine's 2014 foreign agents law and Hungary's 2017 NGO Transparency Law have been repealed.
+Note that the 2012 Russian foreign agents law has been superseded by the 2022 Regulation of Activities of Noncommercial Organizations and Ukraine's 2014 foreign agents law and Hungary's 2017 NGO Transparency Law have been repealed.

-2 The United Kingdom's FIRS also has an enhanced tier under which the Secretary of State may designate certain foreign governments of heightened concern triggering registration requirements for a much broader set of activities for those acting at the "direction" of the foreign power.
+The United Kingdom's FIRS also has an enhanced tier under which the Secretary of State may designate certain foreign governments of heightened concern triggering registration requirements for a much broader set of activities for those acting at the "direction" of the foreign power.